joeytakeda/misc/table.md

 ### gap<span id="gap"/>

-**gap**indicates a point where material has been omitted in a transcription, whether for editorial reasons described in the TEI header, as part of sampling practice, or because the material is illegible, invisible, or inaudible. [ [TEI Guidelines](http://www.tei-c.org/release/doc/tei-p5-doc/en/html/ref-gap.html) ]
+**gap** indicates a point where material has been omitted in a transcription, whether for editorial reasons described in the TEI header, as part of sampling practice, or because the material is illegible, invisible, or inaudible. [ [TEI Guidelines](http://www.tei-c.org/release/doc/tei-p5-doc/en/html/ref-gap.html) ]

 #### **Attributes**

 Attributes  [att.global](#att.global)  (@xml:id, @n, @xml:lang, @xml:base, @xml:space) ( [att.global.rendition](#att.global.rendition)  (@rend, @style, @rendition)) ( [att.global.analytic](#att.global.analytic)  (@ana)) ( [att.global.responsibility](#att.global.responsibility)  (@cert, @resp)) ( [att.global.source](#att.global.source)  (@source))  [att.timed](#att.timed)  (@start, @end)  [att.editLike](#att.editLike)  (@evidence, @instant)  [att.dimensions](#att.dimensions)  (@unit, @quantity, @extent, @precision, @scope) ( [att.ranging](#att.ranging)  (@atLeast, @atMost, @min, @max, @confidence))
+@reason

+gives the reason for omission
+**Status**

+Optional

+**Datatype**

-@reasongives the reason for omission **Status**Optional**Datatype** 1–∞ occurrences of teidata.enumerated separated by whitespace**Suggested values include:**
+ 1–∞ occurrences of teidata.enumerated separated by whitespace

+**Suggested values include:**

 cancelled [No description available][No description available]deleted [No description available][No description available]editorial for features omitted from transcription due to editorial policyfor features omitted from transcription due to editorial policyillegible [No description available][No description available]inaudible [No description available][No description available]irrelevant [No description available][No description available]sampling [No description available][No description available]

+@agent

-@agentin the case of text omitted because of damage, categorizes the cause of the damage, if it can be identified.
+in the case of text omitted because of damage, categorizes the cause of the damage, if it can be identified.
+**Status**

+Optional

+**Datatype**

+teidata.enumerated

-**Status**Optional**Datatype**teidata.enumerated**Sample values include:**
+**Sample values include:**

 rubbing damage results from rubbing of the leaf edgesdamage results from rubbing of the leaf edgesmildew damage results from mildew on the leaf surfacedamage results from mildew on the leaf surfacesmoke damage results from smokedamage results from smoke